 Molina has established a systematic process to identify, investigate, review and report any Quality of Care, Adverse Event/Never Event, Critical Incident (as applicable), and/or service issues affecting Member care.
+All Providers are required to report provider-preventable conditions associated with claims for payment or Member treatments for which payment would otherwise have been made.
 Molina will research, resolve, track and trend issues.
 Confirmed Adverse Events/Never Events are reportable when related to an error in medical care that is clearly identifiable, preventable and/or found to have caused serious injury or death to a patient.
 Some examples of never events include: